 An array of simultaneous cultivation issues will increase the chance of developing yellowed leaf-sections with browned halos.
 Firstly, the location may be too dark, with its compost staying too saturated in-between waters; if mould is growing across the soil, this is usually a bad sign.
 You're potentially using too cold water or tap water that hasn't been allowed to sit for 24hrs.
 This period of rest will not only bunk-up its temperature, but the harsh chemicals used to preserve water hygiene (fluoride & chloride) will begin to settle after a few hours.
 The final culprit might be lack of fertilisation, with regular feeds being paramount for long-lasting, healthy leaves.
 If the specimen hasn't been nourished in over two months, it'll begin to show signs of nutrient deficiencies seen in this article.

 If this common problem has occurred with your specimen, remove the affected leaves (not areas) and improve the growing conditions considerably.
 Fertilise regularly with lukewarm water and be sure to allow the top third to dry out in between hydrations.
-Its new growth should be problem-free, but if you'd like to speak to ukhouseplants for more advice, don't be afraid to send us a message via this link.
+Its new growth should be problem-free, but if you'd like to speak to ukhouseplants regarding this issue, don't be afraid to book a 1-to-1 call with Joe Bagley to help guide you the process!

 Environmental Shock is a familiar occurrence with newly-located specimens, that usually results in stunted growth and lower leaf loss (rare).
 When a plant is relocated into a new, unfamiliar setting, the effects can be catastrophic.
 The humidity, temperature and light levels will all suddenly shift into different proportions, inflicting great stress the individual.
 There are two options of addressing this issue; either wait it out or relocate it into a more Philodendron-friendly environment.
 As long as the specimen appears healthy with little change to its pre-existing leaves, new nodular growth should emerge in the following months.